 of the US, many communities like Reston and Columbia are designed only for pedestrians.
 Cars are restricted to lots closer to the highway.
 Often whole sections of the cityscape are realigned to create a more attractive form of travel.

 In the university town of Louvain, cycle tracks are designed to be independent of the city roads – aligned instead with the park system, thereby separating polluting cars from non-polluting vehicles and encouraging more people to walk and cycle.
-On working days it is not unusual to find senior company executives
+On working days it is not unusual to find senior company executives on cycles, gliding past duck ponds and through groves of shady trees to their offices.

 In India, along with monumental problems and annual shortfalls, the incomplete approach to city planning and design is compounded by the government's inability to take bold initiatives.
 Beyond elaborate studies and paper projects little gets implemented.

-will and opposition from shop owners will, however, never allow such a scheme to pass).
+Private architects in Ahmedabad have suggested using the Sabarmati riverbank as a secondary transport link within the city.
+Others in Delhi have prepared plans to use the system of nallahs to create a green link between different city neighbourhoods.
+A long-standing study to ban cars from the centre of Connaught Circus awaits approval (the lack of political will and opposition from shop owners will, however, never allow such a scheme to pass).
 A detailed proposal to pedestrianise the road between Humayun's and Safdarjung's tombs, and create a historic walkway that merges Nizamuddin and Lodi Gardens into one complete experience also lies on a shelf.
 In a city designed and run by the middle class for itself, little else can be expected.

 With growing car populations and a distressing displacement of the pedestrian, there is a yawning disparity between the space required and the space available in the city.
 Given the present state of Indian urban growth, obviously too radical a shift in transport planning may not be possible.
+But if ever there was a need to re-examine new forms of movement in the city for imaginative solutions, it is now.

 Transport planners know very well that it is possible to link all points in the city through the subway, buses, cycle-rickshaws and pedestrian sidewalks and so make travel less painful, and douse the rage that overcomes every driver when he takes to the street.
 With the growing legion of car manufacturers and owners, the battle, however, seems already lost.